This information applies to version(s): 4, 5, 6

 - DeepPRIME (DxO PhotoLab ELITE Edition only) and DeepPRIME XD (DxO PhotoLab 6 ELITE Edition only):

-Those methods are the most advanced denoising technology available today: our neural networks and advanced algorithms will deliver an incredible high-quality result even for the most difficult shots.
+Those methods are the most advanced denoising technology available today: our neural networks and advanced algorithms will deliver an incredibly high-quality result even for the most difficult shots.
 If you want to get rid of heavy noise without compromising your image details, this is your best option.
 DeepPRIME and even more DeedPRIME XD is a very heavy computing process, more than PRIME, but unlike PRIME, it’s GPU accelerated: having a recommended graphics card will greatly improve your overall processing speed!

 Please note: Due to the intense computing power needed, you’re not able to get a full preview of your image before exporting it, but you can get a preview of a particular area of your image.
 For this, just use the “Magnifier” and drag it over the area you’d like to preview with DeepPRIME or DeepPRIME XD.